Best Time to Visit Valencia: A Month-by-Month Guide

 May

 What’s on: On the second Sunday of May, Valencia celebrates the Festival of Our Lady of the Forsaken, the female patron saint of Valencia.
-This entails several masses, processions, firework displays, classical concerts, and a mascletá (firecracker concert).
+This entails several masses, processions, fireworks, and classical concerts.
 The pleasant temperatures and dry weather are ideal for exploring Valencia on foot, soaking up some sun on a terrace, discovering the landmarks, and admiring the Modernista architecture, without bumping into tour groups.

 Weather: May is one of the best months to visit Valencia due to the long, warm, and sunny days.
 The sea water is not warm enough for bathing just yet.
 But you can definitely enjoy a day at the beach and get a tan.